Skip to main content

 5. Delivered Status

-Once items start arriving, you can mark them as Delivered:
+Once items start arriving, you record them using one of two delivery types:

 Additional Features in Purchase Order Management